 - in relation to materials in Schedule 14 that are also dangerous goods, comply with controls under the Dangerous Goods Act 1985to eliminate/reduce risks for the protection of property.; and

 - consult with the employees and their health and safety representatives, and provide specific information, instruction and training and keep records of training; and

-- provide information and instruction to non-employees; and
+- provide information and instruction to non-employees who enter the facility; and

-- consult with the local community and municipal councils when developing or revising the Safety Case on certain matters that could affect the health and safety of the community in the event of a major incident occurring; and
+- consult with the municipal councils when developing or revising the Safety Case on certain matters that could affect the health and safety of the community in the event of a major incident occurring.

 Employees at a major hazard facility must: